keskival/universal-embodiment/README.md

 3. Closes the loop by using the actions to predict the next state of the world in observable signals.

-Doing the above requires some clever tricks which I haven't yet written down here, but it produces a self-supervised token sequence which incorporates intents and a sea of agency in an organic and controllable fashion.
+Doing the above requires some clever tricks which I haven't yet written down here, but it produces a self-supervised token sequence which incorporates intents and an ocean of agency in an organic and controllable fashion.

 ## Citing